mlibrary/about-ebc/src/content/invest.md

 Libraries are invited to continue to participate in the University of Michigan Press Ebook Collection (UMP EBC) by way of our current fair pricing.
 However, rather than only funding a paywalled collection, an increasing percentage of titles become open access.
 By committing to purchase one of the UMP EBC packages (listed under "Investment Options"), libraries:

-* Support the conversion to open access of at least half (~40) of University of Michigan Press scholarly monographs in 2022.
+* Support the conversion to 75% (~60) of University of Michigan Press scholarly monographs in 2023.
 (If we realize our goal, we will expand this percentage in succeeding years.);
-* Receive perpetual access to the remaining restricted frontlist titles and term access to the backlist (~1,700 titles), which will otherwise remain closed to non-purchasers;
+* Receive perpetual access to the remaining restricted frontlist titles and term access to the backlist (~2,000 titles), which will otherwise remain closed to non-purchasers;
 * Support authors’ ability to publish innovative, digital scholarship leveraging the next-generation, open-source Fulcrum platform.

 ### The Mission